-The Board is appointed by the shareholders and consists of nine members, eight of whom are non-executive and four of them are independent.
+The Board is appointed by the shareholders and consists of nine members, eight of whom are non-executive and six of them are independent.

-The Code of Business Conduct constitutes an integral part of responsible corporate governance to which Frigoglass has committed and was approved by the Board of Directors and Management.
+The Code of Business Conduct and Ethics constitutes an integral part of responsible corporate governance to which Frigoglass has committed and was approved by the Board of Directors and Management.

 “Speak Up” policy

 The Frigoglass Speak Up policy is designed to support its employees, full time or part-time, contractors, providers, clients and other audience members, which consider that they have discovered violations of the company procedures or corruption actions or other irregularities.
 All disclosures are being treated as highly confidential and sensitive.

 In Frigoglass we value our people and our success depends on them.
 All of our employees should work in a safe, positive and supportive environment with the highest ethical standards to support and safeguard their rights.

 Frigoglass quality policy aims at delivering maximum value to both internal and external customers.

 For Frigoglass, environmental responsibility is a fundamental part of its sustainable business development and an inextricable part of its Corporate Social Responsibility.

 At Frigoglass, occupational health and safety (OH&S) is a fundamental principle that concerns all our operations worldwide.